ysairaaj/CNN-Autoencoder-for-image-denoising/README.md

 2) Tensorflow

 Observations --
-i) Training the same model for both clear and noisy images helps the autoencoder to learn better encoding for the image . ii) It makes it more robust and perform better .
+1) Training the same model for both clear and noisy images helps the autoencoder to learn better encoding for the image .
+2) It makes it more robust and perform better .